All Categories >Revenue Optimization > How to Prepare your Website for Seasonal Trends in AdTech?

 5. Use best performing ad formats

-Q4 is your chance to experiment with more ad formats like interstitial or sticky ads to amplify your ad revenue even more.
-These ad formats usually have higher CPM prices compared to standard ad formats, like display ads.
+Q4 is your chance to utilize with more high-impact ad formats to amplify your ad revenue even more.
+For example, interstitial ads have higher CPMs compared to standard ad formats, like display ads.

 Adding more ad placements equals more ad revenue.
 However, keep in mind not to overcrowd your website with too many ads.
 It’s important to find the right balance between a maximum number of ad placements and a good user experience.